 Maine Coon cats weigh between 10 to 25 pounds.
 Male Maine Coon cats weigh between 15 to 25 pounds (about 6.8 to 11kg), while female Coon cats average 10 to 15 pounds (about 4.5 to 6.8 kg).
 Hence, their large, rectangular-built body shape and long hair make them even bigger.

 Adults can be between 10 and 16 inches (about 25 and 41 cm) tall and can reach a maximum length of 40 inches 100 cm, including the tail capable of reaching 14 inches (about 36 cm) in length.
+We’ve compiled some data and created the Maine Coon Size Chart for you to compare males vs female Maine Coon sizes.

 They have a strong and muscular body and broad chest to support their own weight.
 Ultimately, their legs are substantial, wide set of medium length and proportional to the body, straight forelegs, the rear legs are straight when viewed from behind.
 The paws are large, round, well-tufted.